One week out, Biden imagines a post-Trump America and the president launches more attacks

-Trump, in contrast, intensified his focus on his adversaries, challenging any mail-in ballots received after Election Day, suggesting the pandemic has been overstated and taking aim at two powerful Democrats, vice-presidential nominee Kamala D. Harris and Michigan Gov. Gretchen Whitmer.
+Trump, taking a different tack, intensified his focus on his adversaries, challenging any mail-in ballots received after Election Day, suggesting the pandemic has been overstated and taking aim at two powerful Democrats, vice-presidential nominee Kamala D. Harris and Michigan Gov. Gretchen Whitmer.

-The contrasting messages, one week before Election Day, crystallized the vastly different lenses through which the candidates see the race.
+The divergent messages, one week before Election Day, crystallized the vastly different lenses through which the candidates see the race.
 Biden, ahead in the polls, is seeking to motivate supporters by painting a post-Trump America in increasingly vivid terms.
 Trump is playing down the pandemic and raising unfounded concerns about the vote, seeking to energize his base and set the stage for a potential challenge to the election results.

 Former president Barack Obama, meanwhile, has emerged as Biden’s most aggressive surrogate, saying Tuesday in Florida that Trump had given up on fighting the pandemic and mocking the president for complaining about his treatment by the news media.